bobrocke/My-Blog-Hugo/source/content/post/portable-markdown.md

 tags: [Markdown]
 ---

-After moving my blog from WordPress to Jekyll to Hugo, I came to better appreciate the need to write markdown that is independent of the system used to create a blog.
+After moving my blog from WordPress to Jekyll and then to Hugo, I came to better appreciate the need to write markdown that is independent of the system used to create a blog.
 That may mean forgoing a special feature in one system, but if (when) that markdown file is going to run though another blogging engine, the effort will be worth it.

 <!--more-->